YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * JOURNAL enables journaling for a database file.
 JOURNAL takes one or more arguments in a journal-option-list.
 As long as journaling is ENABLED and turned ON at the end of the command, SET JOURNAL always creates a new version of the specified journal file(s).

-* NOJOURNAL specifies that the database does not allow journaling, or that it disables journaling for a database where journaling is active.

 * Enable BEFORE_IMAGE or NOBEFORE_IMAGE journaling for a database file.

 * As long as journaling is ENABLED and turned ON at the end of the command, SET JOURNAL always creates a new version of the specified journal file(s).